nyx-space/nyx/VALIDATION.md

 # Validation
+The validation process ensures that the dynamics are correctly implemented.

 Many of the features of this library are validated against [GMAT](https://software.nasa.gov/software/GSC-17177-1) ([wiki](http://gmatcentral.org/display/GW/GMAT+Wiki+Home)), version 2017a.
 GMAT is validated on flown missions.
 It was also validated against other software, cf. [this PDF](./tests/GMAT_scripts/GMAT_V&V_ProcessAndResults.pdf).